mohammedzamakhan/toddmotto.github.io/_posts/2015-10-27-walkthrough-to-upgrade-an-angular-1-component-to-angular-2.md

 ##### Angular 1.x

-We're going to walk through every single part of the setup of Angular 1.x versus Angular 2, from bootstrapping the application to creating the component, so follow closely.
+We're going to walk through every single part of the setup of AngularJS versus Angular, from bootstrapping the application to creating the component, so follow closely.

-We have the basic HTML page, including version `1.4.7` of Angular, and manually bootstrapping the application using `angular.bootstrap`.
+We have the basic HTML page, including version `1.4.7` of AngularJS, and manually bootstrapping the application using `angular.bootstrap`.

 {% highlight html %}
 <!doctype html>